Argyrochosma limitanea: Taxonomy

 The recognition of the N. nivea group as a genus was finally addressed in 1987 by Michael D. Windham, who was carrying out phylogenetic studies of the cheilanthoids.
 He elevated Notholaena sect.
 Argyrochosma to become the genus Argyrochosma, and transferred this species to that genus as A. limitanea.
 He did not create a combination for N. limitanea subsp. mexicana at the time, but did so (at subspecific rank) in 1993.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. limitanea, as part of a program to consolidate the cheilanthoid ferns into that genus.

+Members of the genus Argyrochosma are commonly known as "false cloak ferns" or "silver ferns".
+"False cloak fern" refers to the historical placement of these species in the genus Notholaena.
+The name of that genus is derived from Greek, meaning "false cloak", referring to the fact that the sori are not covered by well-differentiated tissue of the leaf margin, and its species were commonly known as "cloak ferns".
+"Silver fern" is evidently derived from the name Argyrochosma, which means "silver mound" and refers to the white farina found on the underside of the leaves of most species.
+The common name southwestern false cloak fern presumably refers to its distribution.
+It has also been referred to as the Mexican silver fern.

 Phylogenetic studies have shown that A. limitanea is a sister species to A. dealbata, of the central and southern United States; these two species form a clade sister to another clade of several South American species.
 The two subspecies are genetically distinct, and believed to be of independent allopolyploid origin, through the hybridization of sexual taxa not yet discovered.
 More than one cryptic allopolyploid taxon may be included within the present circumscription of A. limitanea subsp. limitanea.

 Distribution and habitat

-Argyrochosma limitanea is known in the United States from San Bernardino County, California, east through Arizona, New Mexico, southern Utah, and Trans-Pecos Texas, and south into northern Mexico, extending as far southeast as Hidalgo.
-A. limitanea subsp. limitanea ranges from California through Utah and into Mexico only in Sonora and Chihuahua.
+Argyrochosma limitanea is known in the United States from San Bernardino County, California, east through Arizona, New Mexico, southern Utah and Colorado, and Trans-Pecos Texas, and south into northern Mexico, extending as far southeast as Hidalgo.
+A. limitanea subsp. limitanea ranges from California through Utah and Colorado and into Mexico only in Sonora and Chihuahua.
 A. limitanea subsp. mexicana has a more easterly range, from Arizona through Texas and in Mexico from Chihuahua and Sinaloa east.

 Both subspecies grow on rocky slopes and cliffs, composed of either calcareous or volcanic rocks, although A. limitanea subsp. mexicana shows a greater preference for calcareous substrates in Mexico.
 A. limitanea subsp. limitanea is found at an altitude from 800 to 2300 m, while A. limitanea subsp. mexicana, growing in the mountains, occurs from 1500 to 2500 m.

 Conservation

-Under the NatureServe conservation status system, A. limitanea is ranked as apparently secure (G4), but it is considered imperiled in Texas.
+Under the NatureServe conservation status system, A. limitanea is ranked as apparently secure (G4), but it is considered critically imperiled in Colorado and imperiled in Texas.